solana-developers/create-solana-dapp/packages/preset-react/README.md

   undefined

 Options:
     --name                                                              [string]
-    --anchorName       Name of the Anchor project  [string] [default: "anchor"] in the workspace
+    --anchorName    Name of the Anchor project in   [string] [default: "anchor"] the workspace
-    --anchorProgram    Anchor program name                             [string]
     --feature       The feature to generate                   [string] [choices:
                                                                "anchor-counter",
                                                          "anchor-basic", "none"]
     --npmScope      The npm scope to use                                [string] --ui            The UI library to use             [string] [choices: "none", "tailwind"] [default:
                                                                      "tailwind"]
-    --webName          Name of the web application    [string] [default: "web"] (overrides name)
+    --webName       Name of the Web project in the     [string] [default: "web"] workspace
     --skipFormat    Skip formatting files                              [boolean]
 ```

 ## More information